 Prerequisite is to have a N1QL-compatible cluster and to have created a PRIMARY INDEX on the bucket where the entities will be stored.
+DML queries are supported from Couchbase server version 4.1.

 If it is detected at configuration time that the cluster doesn't support N1QL while there are @Query annotated methods or non-annotated methods in your repository interface, a UnsupportedCouchbaseFeatureException will be thrown.